 The island's archaeological importance is highlighted through museums and archaeological collections.
 The Archaeological Museum of Heraklion houses the most important findings of the Minoan civilization.
-Treasures dating back from the Neolithic to the Roman Era can also be viewed in the archaeological museum of Chania, Rethymnon, Sitia, Kissamos and Arhanes.
-In the following years, the new museums of Messara and Ancient Eleftherna are expected to operate, while the museum of Agios Nikolaos is under maintenance.
-Important local archaeological Collections operate at in Ierapetra, Myrtos and Gazi.
+Treasures dating back from the Neolithic to the Roman Era can also be viewed in the archaeological museum of Chania, Rethymnon, Sitia, Kissamos, Ierapetra and Archanes.
+The new museums of Messara and Ancient Eleftherna are in operation, while the museum of Agios Nikolaos is under maintenance.
+Important local archaeological Collections operate at in Myrtos and Gazi.

 The collection of the Minoan antiquities in the Archaeological Museum of Heraklion is the largest in the world and the museum is considered the main Museum of Minoan civilization.
 It is classified as one of the largest and most remarkable museums in Greece and one of the most important in Europe.